Senza pagare

-"Senza pagare" is a song performed by Italian rappers and singers J-Ax and Fedez.
-It was originally published as the fourth track of the artists' studio album Comunisti col Rolex in January 2017.
-A new version featuring American rapper T-Pain was released as a single on 12 May 2017 and included in the digital re-issue of the same album.
-It was produced by Takagi & Ketra.
+"Senza pagare" is a song by Italian rappers J-Ax and Fedez.
+The song was originally included in the artists' collaborative album Comunisti col Rolex in January 2017.
+A new version featuring guest vocals by American rapper T-Pain was released as a single on 12 May 2017 and included in the digital re-issue of the same album.
+It was produced by the duo Takagi & Ketra.

 The song peaked at number 1 on the FIMI Singles Chart and was the third best-selling single of the year in Italy.

 Music video

 A music video to accompany the release of "Senza pagare" was released on YouTube on 15 May 2017.
 It was directed by Mauro Russo and shot between Foggia and Los Angeles.
-The video also featured Paris Hilton, Pio e Amedeo, Francesco Benigno, Chiara Ferragni, and Fabio Rovazzi.
+The video featured Paris Hilton, Pio e Amedeo, Francesco Benigno, Chiara Ferragni, and Fabio Rovazzi.